SGShuman/ground_game/README.md

 The simulation also assumed an even strategy between Democrats and Republicans.
 In other simulations, even giving Dems no offices and Republicans thousands, we see similar results.
 Not all states can be flipped.
 Further analysis should focus on this asymmetry to find more innovative strategies for each party.

 #### References
-[1] The Ground Game in 2012, Seth Masket.
+[1] *The Ground Game in 2012*, Seth Masket.
 Mischiefs of Faction
 http://www.mischiefsoffaction.com/2013/01/the-ground-game-in-2012.html

-[2] How Much Did the 2012 Air War and Ground Game Matter?, John Sides.
+[2] *How Much Did the 2012 Air War and Ground Game Matter?*, John Sides.
 The Monkey Cage
 http://themonkeycage.org/2013/05/how-much-did-the-2012-air-war-and-ground-game-matter/

-[3] Relying on the Ground Game: The Placement and Effect of Campaign Field Offices, Joshua P. Darr, Matthew S. Levendusky.
-American Politics Research May 2014 vol. 42 no. 3 529-548
+[3] *Relying on the Ground Game: The Placement and Effect of Campaign Field Offices*, Joshua P. Darr, Matthew S. Levendusky.
+American Politics Research May **2014** vol. 42 no. 3 529-548
 http://apr.sagepub.com/content/42/3/529

-[4] Did Obama's Ground Game Matter?, Seth E. Masket.
-Public Opin Q (2009) 73 (5): 1023-1039.
+[4] *Did Obama's Ground Game Matter?*, Seth E. Masket.
+Public Opin Q (**2009**) 73 (5): 1023-1039.
 http://poq.oxfordjournals.org/content/73/5/1023.full

-[5] Campaign Field Offices and Voter Mobilization in 2012, Aaron C. Weinschenk.
+[5] *Campaign Field Offices and Voter Mobilization in 2012*, Aaron C. Weinschenk.
 Presidential Studies Quarterly 45, no. 3 (September)
 http://www.acweinschenk.net/uploads/1/7/3/6/17361647/psq12213.pdf

-[6] Office Space: A Geo-Spatial Analysis of the Effects of Field Offices on Voter Turnout, Seth Masket et al. American Political Science Association, August 28-31, 2014, Washington, D.C.
+[6] *Office Space: A Geo-Spatial Analysis of the Effects of Field Offices on Voter Turnout*, Seth Masket et al. American Political Science Association, August 28-31, **2014**, Washington, D.C.
 http://static1.1.sqspcdn.com/static/f/864938/25350207/1408716516677/Allen+et+al.+APSA+2014.pdf?token=8SQWbYH63TzRnaVXi9JXF1mWlTY%3D

 [7] United States Department of Agriculture Economic Research Service